Tara Fickle, Department of English

 Practice Areas: Asian American Literature, History, and Culture, Chinese Americans, US-China Cultural/Social Relations, Race and Identity Politics, Comics, Gaming (including Mobile Games, Video Games, Board Games, and Gambling), Digital Humanities/Electronic Literature

 Tara Fickle is an academic expert in Asian American literature, history, and culture, US-China cultural and social relations, American and Asian American comics, cartoons, and graphic novels, mobile games, board games and gambling, digital culture, and digital humanities and electronic literature.
-At the University of Oregon, she is an associate professor of English and an affiliate member in the Department of Ethnic Studies, the New Media & Culture Certificate, and the Center for Asian & Pacific Studies.

 Recent Media: